ashoks773/Meta-genomics-transcriptomics_processing/README.md

 # MTX_MGX_Process
-Steps to process metagenomic and metatranscriptomic datasets to get UniRef counts
+Steps to process metagenomic and metatranscriptomic datasets to get UniRef counts and for downstream statistical analysis!